podtan/cats/README.md

 - **`submit`** - Mark task as complete
 - **`classify_task`** - Classify task type for workflow routing

+## GNU coreutils Mapping

+A companion Markdown report mapping CATS tools to GNU coreutils and common Unix utilities has been added at docs/gnu_coreutils_equivalents.md.
+This provides example commands, notes about differences, and guidance for replacing CATS tools with shell equivalents where feasible.

 ## Tool Execution Patterns

 ### Using Named Arguments (Recommended for LLMs)